-How to Change Your Address With the IRS
+How to Change/Update Your Address With the IRS

 The IRS needs your updated address in order to send you important correspondence or mail you a refund check.
 The IRS provides several options for notifying the agency of an address change.
 Since it can take up to six weeks to process an address change, starting the process sooner rather than later can help you get your tax refund check faster.